DKorytkin/json_checker/README.rst

     Traceback (most recent call last):
     ...
     checker_exceptions.CheckerError:
-    Not valid data Or('int', None)
+    Not valid data Or('int', None),
-        current value str is not int
-        current value str is not None
+        current value '666' (str) is not int, current value '666' (str) is not None

 If you need validate no required dict key, use OptionalKey